daleysoftware/zendesk-tools/README.md

 # Zendesk Tools

-The `zendesk-tools` project contains a python wrapper for the Zendesk API, and a number of convenient tools that can be used with Zendesk.
+The `zendesk-tools` project contains a python wrapper for the Zendesk API, and a number of convenient scripts that can be used with Zendesk.

 ## Prerequistes and Setup

 You must have `python2.7` and `virtualenv` installed.
-To your system so that it can run this software, run the following:
+To setup your system so that it can run this software, execute the following:

 ```
 ./setup.sh